 Barbara Rose Johns was born in New York City in 1935 to Violet and Robert Johns.
 She moved to Prince Edward County during World War II to live on a farm with her maternal grandmother Mary Croner.
 She spent most of her youth living and working on her grandmother’s, and later her father’s, farm.

-After years of frustration with Prince Edward County school which she describes (later in a memoir) as having inadequacies such as poor facilities, shabby equipment and no science laboratories or separate gymnasium, Barbara took her concerns to a teacher who responded by asking her to “… do something about it.”
+After years of frustration with Prince Edward County school which she describes (later in a memoir) as having inadequacies such as poor facilities, shabby equipment and no science laboratories or separate gymnasium, Barbara took her concerns to a teacher who responded by asking, “Why don’t you do something about it?”
 Barbara describes feeling as though her teacher’s comments were dismissive, and as a result she was somewhat discouraged.
 However, after months of contemplation and imagination she began to formulate a plan.
 As Barbara describes it,

 “the plan I felt was divinely inspired because I hadn’t been able to think of anything until then.
 The plan was to assemble together the student council members….
 From this, we would formulate plans to go on strike.
 We would make signs and I would give a speech stating our dissatisfaction and we would march out [of] the school and people would hear us and see us and understand our difficulty and would sympathize with our plight and would grant us our new school building and our teachers would be proud and the students would learn more and it would be grand….”

-Following the strike, Barbara was sent to live in Montgomery, Alabama, to finish her schooling.
+Following the strike, Barbara was sent to live with her Uncle Vernon Johns in Montgomery, Alabama, to finish her schooling.
 After graduating from high school, she attended Spellman College in Atlanta, Georgia, and ultimately graduated from Drexel University in Philadelphia, Pennsylvania.
 Barbara Johns went on to lead a quiet life; she married Reverend William Powell, raised five children and was a librarian in the Philadelphia Public Schools.
 Barbara Johns Powell died in 1991.